bevchou/bevchou.github.io/_posts/2018-04-11-progress-on-esp8266-circuit.md

 3. Let go of reset button.
 4. Let go of GPIO-0 button.

 Now I am able to upload code through the Arduino IDE!
 You need to do the button pressing thing each time before you upload code.
-Unless you do OTA uploads (; The next steps will be to convert my breadboard to an Eagle design and then fabricate!
+And now I can do OTA uploads after uploading my code (; The next steps will be to convert my breadboard to an Eagle design and then fabricate!

 ### Helpful Resources That I Used